What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Locals: With so much hassle it's easy to get disillusioned, but in fact Indians are extremely nice people.
 Remember rural India, in particular, is very conservative.
 It is important to dress modestly to avoid offending local sensibilities and also (especially for women) to avoid being the target of unwanted attention.

-• Other travellers: Very wide range, including large numbers of domestic tourist that crowd notable destinations during high seasons.
-Aside from Indians you will find travels from all over Europe, USA and Australia/NZ, including as in Nepal/Thailand and South America, a large number of Israelis many of whom are fresh out of the army and seem to do everything they can to further worsen their reputation with locals and foreigners alike.
-Equally you will find an increasingly large number of Russians, particularly in Goa.
-And of course, being India you'll find many a non-too-talkative hardcore backpacker (everyone wants to think they are having the ultimate India experience) outside main tourist cities.
+• Other travellers: Very wide range, including large numbers of domestic tourists that crowd notable destinations during high seasons.
+Aside from Indians you will find travellers from all over Europe, USA and Australia/NZ, including as in Nepal/Thailand and South America, a large number of Israelis many of whom are fresh out of the army and seem to do everything they can to further worsen their reputation with locals and foreigners alike.

 • Tourist factor: 7-8/10, but easily escaped away from must-see sights and out of season